intelligo-mn/intelligo/README.md

 </p>

-Intelligo is a JavaScript Framework to build Facebook Messenger's Chat bots.
+Intelligo is a JavaScript Framework to build AI Chat bots.

 ## Installation